Content Creation

 Restricted Accounts

-Sometimes, LinkedIn restricts accounts when it senses some unusual activity, like sending too many invitations (as mentioned above) or, obviously, violating community policies.
+LinkedIn restricts accounts when it detects unusual activity, like sending too many invitations or, obviously, violating community policies.

-Usually, you will need to verify your identity or agree to the new terms of use.
+Usually, you will need to verify your identity or agree to the updated terms of use.
 To avoid restrictions:

 Staying compliant ensures you can keep building your network without interruptions.